simpleanalytics/blog/_posts/2022-03-22-website-analytics-without-cookies.md

 ### 1.5 Can an IP address be anonymized?

 GA provides its customers with an IP anonymization option which anonymizes IP addresses by setting a portion of each address to zeros before storing it.
-However, GA's IP anonymization falls short of proper anonymization under the GDPR.

-As noted by the [Italian DPA in its recent decision banning GA](https://gdprhub.eu/index.php?title=Garante_per_la_protezione_dei_dati_personali_(Italy)_-_9782890), Google can make the data subject identifiable by combining the truncated IP address with other data they control, such as cookies or credentials from the user's Google account.
+However, as noted by the [Italian DPA in its recent decision banning GA](https://gdprhub.eu/index.php?title=Garante_per_la_protezione_dei_dati_personali_(Italy)_-_9782890), Google can make the data subject identifiable by combining the truncated IP address with other data they control, such as cookies or credentials from the user's Google account.
 GA's so-called IP anonymization is not proper anonymization under the GDPR, but rather pseudonymization.
 Unlike anonymized data, pseudonymized data is still personal data under the GDPR.

+Bottom line: GA's IP anonymization falls short of proper anonymization under the GDPR.
+If Google really wanted to enhance user privacy with regards to IP address, they could just not store it to begin with, as doing so is not strictly necessary.

 ### 1.6 Can cookies be anonymized?